Flevy Management Insights Case Study

 Moving forward, it is recommended to conduct a comprehensive review of the technology adoption process, addressing any remaining barriers to digital integration and fostering a culture of continuous learning and innovation.
 Additionally, refining the digital strategy to further align with business goals and emphasizing the transformation of business models and processes will be crucial.
 Implementing a more robust change management strategy, involving employees early in the process, and communicating the benefits of transformation initiatives clearly will be essential for sustained success.

-Source: Digital Transformation Strategy for D2C Apparel Brand in North America, Flevy Management Insights, 2024
+Source: Digital Transformation for Maritime Shipping Leader in Asia-Pacific, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.